gbrault/node-red-dashboard/architecture.md

 "bootstrap":"^3.3.7"
 ```
 angular paging is doing the paging script
-bootsrtap is providing the widget (js and css) side
+bootstrap is providing the widget (js and css) side

 * We need then to add the resources in the index.html file